Natural Baby Life logo (480 x 130)

 Disclosure: Some of our articles contain links to recommended products or services in which we may receive a commission if you make a purchase.

-If you are the parent of a little one who has been or is bottle-fed then you likely know the struggle of attempting to keep baby bottles looking clear, clean and like new.
-No matter how much you soak the bottles or scrub them, the cloudiness and discoloration just seem to linger and worsen over time.
-You may even begin to consider throwing away the bottles just to purchase a new set that will likely face the same battle.
+If you are the parent of a little one who uses bottles, you likely know the struggle of attempting to keep baby bottles looking clear and clean.
+You may have wondered why do baby bottles turn yellow?
+No matter how much you soak the bottles or scrub them, the cloudiness and discoloration just seems to linger and worsen over time.

 Plastic and silicone baby bottles face discoloration over time as a natural result of use and exposure to the fat in formula or breast milk.
 Similarly, dishwasher sterilization and exposure to fruit juices may leave your little one’s bottles with more severe stains.
 Special cleaning can help remove the yellow color and restore them to like-new condition.

-Why do baby bottles go cloudy or turn yellow?
+Why do baby bottles turn yellow or go cloudy?

-Plastics, like most materials, will become worn or stressed over time and there are quite a few different reasons our baby’s bottles may become cloudy or yellow.
+Plastics, like most materials, will become worn or stressed over time and there are quite a few different reasons why your baby’s bottles may become cloudy or yellow.

-Bottles may appear smooth, however, they are covered in imperfections that will trap the fat and cause the plastic to become cloudy in appearance after prolonged buildup.
+Bottles may appear smooth, however, they are covered in imperfections that will trap the fat and cause the plastic to become cloudy after prolonged buildup.

 Similarly, many of us use bottle brushes that are abrasive when we are cleaning baby bottles.
-As we use abrasive brushes we are damaging the integrity of the plastic and causing visible damage that can change the appearance overtime and lend to cloudiness for the reasons we explored above.
+Over time, these brushes can damage the integrity of the plastic and cause visible damage that can change the appearance and lead to cloudiness.

-If you feel best about using a bottle brush but want to cut down on the damage you may be causing, Boon makes a silicone bottle brush that will not scratch your little one’s bottles and will help avoid this cause of discoloration.
+If you feel best about using a bottle brush but want to cut down on the damage you may be causing, Boon makes a silicone bottle brush that won’t scratch your little one’s bottles and can help you avoid this cause of discoloration.
 You can check it out here (and read the reviews as well!).

 Prices pulled from the Amazon Product Advertising API on:

-Similarly, if we use harsh dish soaps containing dangerous chemicals, we may begin breaking down the structure of the baby bottles, which can lead to cracks and chips and eventual discoloration.
+Similarly, if we use harsh dish soaps containing dangerous chemicals, we may begin breaking down the structure of the baby bottles, which can lead to cracks and eventual discoloration.

-While we may be inclined to throw away our baby’s bottles if they are cloudy or discolored, it is not necessary to throw bottles away for this reason.
-By attempting to wash the bottles we may be able to remove any stains, discoloration, or odors that are lingering in the bottles following prolonged use.
+While we may be inclined to throw away our baby’s bottles if when they become cloudy or discolored, you don’t have to throw bottles away for this reason.
+When washing the bottles properly, you may be able to remove any stains, discoloration, or odors that are lingering following prolonged use.

 I just looked at why baby bottles leak in a recent article.
 Sometimes your bottles will start to leak when it is time to replace all or part of the bottle!

-How do you get yellow stains out of baby bottles?
+How do you get the yellow out of baby bottles?

 If you notice yellow or deeper colored stains on your baby’s bottles there is likely a simple explanation.
 Fruit juices are known to discolor bottles more often than breast milk or formula.
-If your baby isn’t drinking any juice yet their bottle is still appearing yellow-consider how you have cleaned or sterilized the bottle.
+If your baby isn’t drinking any juice but their bottle is still appearing yellow–consider how you’ve cleaned or sterilized the bottle.

 Did you place the bottle in the dishwasher?

-If so, this is likely the cause of the discoloration and some simple hand washing with or soaking in either baking soda or vinegar solutions should solve this problem!
+If so, this is likely the cause of the discoloration and some simple hand washing or soaking in either baking soda or vinegar solutions should solve this problem.

 I should point out that not every baby bottle is created equally and I’ve found that one brand, in particular, has performed better for me over the past couple of years – Comotomo.
 In fact, this is the baby bottle brand that I recommend the most because they are less prone to discoloration, durable, clean easily, and have a unique shape that makes it easier for babies to learn to hold by themselves.
 Check out the cool design here!